 Our teams are here to work with you to succeed in your business.
 We do this through farm-based and trade events to inspire and share knowledge on new farmer and grower learning and best practise globally, free technical guides such as the Recommended Lists and regular insight into consumer trends, market information and so much more.

-This corporate strategy presents an optimistic, bold vision for the industry.
-It defines our strategic direction and the priorities we will pursue as one organisation to make the biggest positive impact for farmers, growers and the food sector.
+This corporate strategy takes into account stakeholder consultation feedback and presents an optimistic, bold vision for the industry.
+It defines our strategic direction and the priorities we are pursuing as one organisation to make the biggest positive impact for farmers, growers and the food sector.